Analytics (ice hockey): PDO

 PDO, called SPSV% by the NHL, is the sum of a team's shooting percentage and its save percentage.
-The sum is then multiplied by 10 and that total is the teams PDO.
+The sum is then multiplied by 100 and that total is the team’s PDO.
 The sum is also used separately to see if a team should expect a regression or improvement.
-The combined SPSV% of all 32 NHL teams will always equal 100%.
-PDO is usually measured at even strength, and based on the theory that most teams will ultimately regress toward a sum of 100, is often viewed as a proxy for how lucky a team is.
+PDO is usually measured at even strength, and, based on the theory that most teams will ultimately regress toward a sum of 100, is often viewed as a proxy for how lucky a team is.
 According to Wilson, a player or team with a PDO over 102 is "probably not as good as they seem", while a player or team below 98 likely is better than they appear.
-PDO can also track individual players by taking the sum of their shooting percentage and the team's save percentage and then multiplying the sum by 10.
+PDO can also track individual players by taking the sum of their shooting percentage and the team's save percentage and then multiplying the sum by 100.

-PDO is not actually an acronym for anything.
+PDO is not an acronym.
 It comes from the online handle of Brian King, the first to propose it, for forums and Counter-Strike.